 The Registry Editor is an advanced tool for viewing and modifying settings in the registry.
 This information contains information about how your computer runs etc. See the following hyperlinks for some Windows Registry contents I have written.
 What is Registry Editor and how to access the registry hives, and how to search through the Windows registry.
-You may want to load a ntuser.dat file into the registry (regedt32) for editing, the “Load Hive” option is grayed out in the Registry menu.
-This is because most times, you have accidentally clicked on the wrong hive as shown below.
+You may want to load a ntuser.dat file into the registry (regedt32) for editing; the “Load Hive” option grayed out in the Registry menu.
+This is because most times, you have accidentally clicked on the wrong Windows registry hive as shown below.

 You need to load a hive into a specific key, so it's necessary to select a key first.

 How to correctly load Windows Registry Hive

 To load a ntuser.dat file into the Windows registry is only possible, this gives us the possibility

 Follow the steps below to load NTuser.dat file into Windows registry hive

 – Furthermore, Load another user HKEY_CURRENT_USER (ntuser.dat) and change the user’s settings without logging in with the user.

 – Load an offline registry database and extract settings to import in the current registry database.

 – Load an offline [HKEY_USERS \.
 Default] and change the login screensaver to Reset Administrator Password

 – In addition, load and edit the registry database on a parallel installation without needing to boot it first.